-Zero waste tips to adopt for a more responsible Christmas
+Zero waste tips for a more responsible Christmas

 facial care set Radiant peony panier des sens

-Christmas is one of the most anticipated times of the year for children and adults alike.
-It is a time of comfort and magic all over the world.
-Preparing for Christmas requires a lot of organization and advance planning.
-Decorating the house, the Christmas table, buying gifts, etc. there are many small gestures to adopt to continue to consume better before and during the holidays.
-We met Inès Moreau, from the Instagram account Lespetitsgestes.
+Christmas is one of the most eagerly awaited times of the year for children and adults alike.
+It's a time of comfort and magic all over the world.
+Preparing for Christmas requires a great deal of organization and advance planning.
+Home decorations, the Christmas table, buying presents, etc. - there are plenty of little things you can do to continue consuming better before and during the festive season.
+We caught up with Inès Moreau, from the Instagram account Lespetitsgestes.
 Inès, a committed author, defines herself as a "Planter of seeds of awareness".
-She highlights, on a daily basis, all her tips for a different, simpler consumption, turned towards the planet.
-Through her posts and books, she shares her many tips for reducing waste, taking care of oneself naturally, reducing one's carbon footprint and everything that can be done for a more responsible consumption.
-Today, she shares with us her small gestures to adopt before and during the holidays.
+On a daily basis, she highlights all her tips for a different, simpler, planet-focused way of consuming.
+Through her posts and books, she shares her many tips for reducing waste, taking care of yourself naturally, reducing your carbon footprint and everything else you can do to consume more responsibly.
+Today, she shares with us the little things you can do before and during the festive season.

-We say no to the commercial advent calendar, but why not let yourself be tempted by an artisanal and local calendar, a handmade calendar with little surprises for the whole family or the solidarity advent calendar version!
+We say no to commercial Advent calendars, but why not try a local, handmade calendar with little surprises for the whole family, or a solidarity-inspired Advent calendar!

-Each year, Will for Change sets up a reverse advent calendar.
+Every year, Will for Change sets up a reverse Advent calendar.
 The idea?
-To bring love by giving gifts to the needy.
-How do you do it?
-Use an empty cardboard box, choose who you would like to give it to (adult, child, man, woman, etc.), add a useful object each day (hygiene products, tin cans, socks, clothes, toys, etc.), decorate your box and drop it off at one of the collection points before December 17.
-A nice alternative to put a smile on someone's face and warm their heart.
+To bring love by offering gifts to people in need.
+How does it work?
+Use an empty cardboard box, choose who you'd like to give it to (adult, child, man, woman, etc.), add a useful item each day (hygiene product, tin, socks, clothes, toys, etc.), decorate the box and drop it off at one of the collection points before December 17.
+It's a great way to put a smile on someone's face and warm their heart.

 reverse advent calendar

-The tree?
+The Christmas tree?
 The essential element for a successful Christmas...
 But not just any tree!
-You can make your own handmade tree (Ines has been making hers out of wood for 4 years).
-You can also make it with books or recycled bottles (feel free to get inspired on Pinterest) or adopt an organic and local tree in a pot, to replant it afterwards.
-Finally, you can choose to rent it, for the occasion.
+You can make your own handmade tree (Inès has been making hers out of wood for the past 4 years).
+You can also make it from books or recycled bottles (get inspired on Pinterest), or opt for a potted organic and local tree, to replant afterwards.
+Finally, you can choose to rent one for the occasion.
 The big plus is that it won't be thrown away afterwards!

 wooden fir tree